dylan-jayatilaka/tonto/README.md

 ```
 git remote set-url origin https://USERNAME:TOKEN@github.com/USERNAME/REPO.git
 ```
-You can get a classic token from Settings photo-> Settings -> <> develepo-setting -> personal-access-token -> tokens (classic) !!!
+You can get a classic token from Settings photo-> Settings -> <> develepo-setting -> personal-access-token -> tokens (classic) -> Generate new tokens (classic) !!!
 Which should have this location:

 ```
 https://github.com/settings/tokens
 ```

 I kid you not.
+The selections above are quite hard to find, at the left, bottom, or top right of the menus.

 ## 1. Get ready ...